ContactShaanKhan/Contact-Me-Form/Serverless-Function/README.md

 # Function to handle the server side functionality of a Contact Me Form

+## Features
+- Uses [AWS Lambda](https://aws.amazon.com/lambda/) to field the email API call.
+- Uses [AWS SES](https://aws.amazon.com/ses/) to send the emails.
+- Uses [HEML](https://heml.io/) for generating the email HTML.
+The email code is in email.heml, the html is stored as a string within emailTemplate.js.

 ## Instructions

 1. When creating the gateway you need to enable the CORS stuff correctly: